StumblingPanda/Azeron-Cyborg-II-overlay/README.md

 All devices support manual button labeling.
 Profile import for RH Keyzen and LH Cyro is not yet available — pin mappings for those devices are still being collected from community exports.

+Thanks to @COALEYED over on the Azeron community discord for supplying mappable exports to work from.

 ## Features

 - Live key-press highlights